MicrochipTech/PIC32CXBZ2_WBZ45x_NFC_STATIC_HANDOVER_BLE_PAIRING/README.md

 ## 1. Introduction<a name="step1">

-This application demonstrates the use of an NFC 4 Click which Emulates the BLE Pairing Credentials for Simple Secure BLE OOB Pairing.
+This application demonstrates the use of an [NFC 4 Click](https://www.mikroe.com/nfc-4-click) interfaced via SPI which Emulates the BLE Records for Static Handover BLE pairing.
+The "Static Handover" aspect refers to the use of preconfigured or static data in NFC tags.
+These tags contain information about the BLE device, such as its Bluetooth service UUID (Universally Unique Identifier) and other necessary data.
+NFC Static Handover BLE pairing simplifies the user experience by eliminating the need for users to search for and manually select devices from a list of available Bluetooth devices.
+It also enhances security by ensuring that devices only connect to intended partners, as the NFC tag contains specific information for secure pairing.

 ![](docs/ex1.png)